Cross-Component Interference in Agent Scaffolds¶

 D --> E[Performance drops below smaller subset]

-The scaffold is the dominant lever, which makes it the dominant way to lose: harness changes alone swing Terminal Bench 2.0 by 14 points with no model swap (LangChain), and on SWE-bench Pro the scaffold drives a 22+ point swing versus ~1 point for model swaps (particula.tech).
+The scaffold is the dominant factor, so it is also the dominant way to lose.
+Harness changes alone swing Terminal Bench 2.0 by 14 points with no model swap (LangChain harness engineering).
+On SWE-bench Pro the scaffold produces a 22+ point swing versus ~1 point for model swaps (particula.tech on scaffolding).

 Optimal count k varies by task: k=1 on HotpotQA, k*=3 on GSM8K.
-No universal right number.
+There is no universal right number.

-- Frontier model, no ablation budget — the gap is small at Haiku-scale and above; ship All-In and prune later when a 32-cell ablation is infeasible.
+- Frontier model, no ablation budget: the gap is small at Haiku-scale and above, so ship All-In and prune later when a 32-cell ablation is infeasible.

-- Heterogeneous task distributions — traffic mixing math-like (k=3) and retrieval-like (k=1) tasks cannot be served by one fixed minimal subset; per-task routing may dominate.
+- Heterogeneous task distributions: traffic mixing math-like (k=3) and retrieval-like (k=1) tasks cannot be served by one fixed minimal subset, so per-task routing may dominate.

-- Binary failure mode — if missing a component means task impossible rather than suboptimal, keep it even at average performance cost.
+- Binary failure mode: if missing a component makes the task impossible rather than merely suboptimal, keep it even at an average performance cost.

 These are exceptions.
 The default failure mode is scaffold inflation that nobody measured.